skuzniak/skuzniak.github.io/_posts/2024-05-20-supercharge-entity-definition-1.markdown

 The buttons to progress the entity in the state flow have to added manually.
 This can be done on the details page using *Operations* component or on the *Search* component when configuring the view.

-#### Operations component on the details page

-### Imporant remarks

-### Assign default state flow

-Additionally the state flow is not assigned to new entities by default.
+## How about existing entities

+Depending on how many items require updating this can be done in at least two ways:

+* Update the relations using Excel
+* Write a small application that will go over the entities and update them

+This article grew quite a lot, so I will write a separate article just to cover this topic.

+## State flows and languages

+If you store your content in multiple languages, within the same entity, you have to remember that state flow transitions will affect all of them.
+By only enabling state flows, it is not possible to have the same entity in different states for different languages.
+It means that if the entity is approved, it is approved for all languages.
+When it is rejected, it will be rejected for all languages.

-In order to fully configure state flow for the entity complete the following steps:
+In order to have separate state flows for each language, another switch needs to be enabled.

-1. Enable the feature
+But this is a material for another blog post.

-#### Disabling state flows
+## Disabling state flows

 Be careful when disabling state flows.
 The message says you will loose the data and this is correct, however not everything will be cleared.